if, elif, and else: Making Decisions in Python

 # Executes if the condition is FalseExample: Checking if a Number is Even or Odd

-This is a classic example that perfectly illustrates the if-else structure.
-A number can only be even or odd; there’s no other possibility.
+A number can only be even or odd; there is no other possibility.
+Let us run the check below:

 Output: